-I've always been fondest of the clearest, most obviously telegraphed reading: Johnny Guitar is, for my money, the best film about McCarthyism and the Hollywood blacklist.
-In a sense, the subject hasn't retained much of the cultural cache with which it was once loaded; films like Charles Chaplin's A King in New York, only recently reclaimed after decades of unfair dismissal, don't register as readily as scathing or radical divorced from their original political context.
-But it's important to remember that for many years, taking any kind of stand on this issue practically guaranteed indefinite exclusion from the industry; articulating a vehemently anti-blacklist polemic within a Hollywood film, even with great tact and subtlety, was tantamount to political suicide (even Chaplin, remember, could only overtly decry McCarthy from the safe distance of exile).
+I’ve always been fondest of the clearest, most obviously telegraphed, reading of Johnny Guitar as a critique of McCarthyism and the Hollywood blacklist.
+In a sense, the subject hasn’t retained much of the cultural cachet with which it was once loaded; films like A King in New York, only recently reclaimed after decades of unfair dismissal, don’t register as readily as scathing or radically divorced from their original political context.
+But it’s important to remember that for many years, taking any kind of stand on this issue practically guaranteed indefinite exclusion from the industry; articulating a vehemently anti-blacklist polemic within a Hollywood film, even with great tact and subtlety, was tantamount to political suicide (even Chaplin, remember, could only overtly decry McCarthy from the safe distance of exile).

-It's common knowledge now that the film's credited screenwriter, Philip Yordan, was only a front for Bed Maddow, who had been blacklisted and barred from working in Hollywood.
-The anger is warranted and, in the film, perfectly evident.
-The outline of the narrative, of course, draws parallels to the blacklist's exclusionary sensibility (a band of black-clad townsfolk demand the exile and, finally, the execution of innocent people without reason, a witch hunt guided by self-evident madness), which might have been damning (and risky) enough.
-But Johnny Guitar's key scene goes deeper: Emma's gang, dressed in funeral attire, arrive at Vienna's saloon a day after giving her a 24-hour ultimatum, demanding that she tell them where to find the Dancin' Kid, whom they intend to hang for robbery.
+It’s common knowledge now that the film’s credited screenwriter, Philip Yordan, was a front for Bed Maddow, who had been blacklisted and barred from working in Hollywood.
+The anger is warranted and perfectly evident in the film.
+The outline of the narrative, of course, draws parallels to the blacklist’s exclusionary sensibility (a band of black-clad townsfolk demand the exile and, finally, the execution of innocent people without reason, a witch hunt guided by self-evident madness), which might have been damning (and risky) enough.
+But Johnny Guitar’s key scene goes deeper: Emma’s gang, dressed in funeral attire, arrive at Vienna’s saloon a day after giving her a 24-hour ultimatum, demanding that she tell them where to find the Dancin’ Kid, whom they intend to hang for robbery.
 Vienna, playing piano alone in a flowing white gown, flatly refuses, reprimanding them for their senselessness.